titooo7/gfn-installer-linux-amd/README.md

 The installer performs the following steps:

 1.  **Install Application:** Installs the official GeForce NOW application and its dependencies using Flatpak.
-2.  **Configure Flatpak Overrides:** Sets necessary permissions for the application sandbox and disables the Wayland socket `(--nosocket=wayland)` to ensure compatibility
+2.  **Configure Flatpak Overrides:** Sets necessary permissions for the application sandbox and disables the Wayland socket `(--nosocket=wayland)` to ensure compatibility on CachyOS or Batocera.
 3.  **Create Custom Launcher:** Creates a bash script at `$HOME/.local/bin/geforce-now-launcher.sh` which starts the application with the required arguments.
 4.  **Modify Desktop Entries:** Updates the `Exec` line in the `.desktop` files for both the application menu and the desktop to point to the new launcher script.
 5.  **Set Shortcut Permissions:** Makes the desktop shortcut executable using `gio set` (for GNOME/Cinnamon) or `chmod +x` (for KDE/XFCE/Other).